Follow the step-by-step instructions on how to create a cell link.

 You can also link information like project dates from other sheets.
 Whether you are rolling up departmental budgets, partner sales forecasts, annual headcount, operational plans, or client project summary sheets, Smartsheet does the work for you.

 Cell Links: Consolidate or Maintain Consistency of Data

 Cell linking is useful when you want to consolidate information from multiple sheets.
-Use cell linking to create a roll-up sheet, to keep track of cross-project date dependencies, or simply to ensure that values stay current across a collection of sheets without a lot of re-typing.
+Use cell linking to create a roll-up sheet, to keep track of cross-project date dependencies, or to ensure that values stay current across a collection of sheets.

-Linking can be done only at the cell level.
+You can only link cells.
 It's not possible to link entire sheets, columns, or rows.
 Only cells that contain data, or that previously contained data, can be linked to a destination sheet.
 Cells can't contain both a hyperlink and a cell link.

 Link Type Overview: Inbound and Outbound

 - An inbound link in a cell gets its value from a cell in another sheet.

 A cell that contains an inbound link is the destination cell for that link, and the sheet containing the destination cell is the destination sheet.
 A destination cell can have only one inbound link.
 Destination cells are designated by a light blue arrow on the right side of the cell.

 - When a cell contains an outbound link, the value in that cell updates a cell in another sheet.

 A cell that contains an outbound link is the source cell for that link, and the sheet containing the source cell is the source sheet.
 A source cell can be linked to multiple destination cells.
 Source cells are designated by a grey arrow in the bottom-right corner of the cell.